The 8 triangle matchstick puzzle

 Any more solutions?

 But what happens if you remove first stick a and then stick c?
-In this case, you are examining whether stick combination, ac may produce a unique solution.
+Here, you are examining whether stick combination, ac may produce a unique solution.

 First removal of a satisfies the stringent specification of stick that can be removed, but not the second stick c.
 The second stick removal creates a double-check-marked hanging stick and results in no solution.